What Can FIFO Workers Claim On Tax? 2022 Tax Deductions Explained

 Fly-In, Fly Out workers (FIFO) have an out-of-the-ordinary work arrangement, and with it comes some unique questions about what is deductible at tax time.
 The nature of their job requires FIFO employees work long continuous hours with limited downtime, and when they are rostered off, it’s understandable that FIFO workers want to make the most of their time at home, not waste it trying to sort out their finances.

-However, it’s important to make sure all the paperwork is in order to actually claim all the tax deductions you’re entitled to this year.
-Record-keeping is vital, and being prepared ahead of time will ensure you have everything you need to maximise your tax return in 2021.
+However, it’s important to make sure all the paperwork is in order to actually claim all the tax deductions you’re entitled to on your personal tax return this year.
+Record-keeping is vital, and being prepared ahead of time will ensure you have everything you need to maximise your tax return in 2022.

 When it comes to these tricky tax arrangements, it’s always best to seek professional assistance from an experienced FIFO tax agent and accountant sooner rather than later.
 Having an expert advise you on your FIFO tax return makes the process fast, easy, and stress-free, while also making sure you don’t miss out on potential deductions.